 Week 3 - Motion control

 This week, implement a simple path-following algorithm using motion capture-based localization data.
-Your submitted solution should be able to lead the robot to the goal along a defined path.

 Task 1 – Creating maps

-Task 2 – Create a path
+Task 2 – Sample paths

 A path is defined as a sequence of (x, y) waypoints.
 Note that waypoints stored in the public_vars.path variable are visualized by the simulator.
 Utilization of this variable is recommended.